-The Board of Directors and Shareholders of Selecta Biosciences, Inc. and subsidiaries
+To the Board of Directors and Stockholders Selecta Biosciences, Inc. and Subsidiaries

-We have audited the accompanying consolidated balance sheets of Selecta Biosciences, Inc. and subsidiaries as of December 31, 2013 and 2014, and the related consolidated statements of operations and comprehensive loss, redeemable convertible preferred stock and stockholders' deficit, and cash flows for the years then ended.
+We have audited the accompanying consolidated balance sheets of Selecta Biosciences, Inc. and subsidiaries ("the Company") as of December 31, 2015 and 2014, and the related consolidated statements of comprehensive loss, redeemable convertible preferred stock and stockholders' deficit, and cash flows for each of the two years in the period ended December 31, 2015.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.